Occupational Therapy Doctorate Program

 Admission Requirements

-The application deadline for Spring admission is September 1.
+The application deadline for Summer admission is April 1.
 The application process, prerequisite courses, and other admission requirements are listed in the OTD checklist.

 OTD applicants must complete two different online applications: